I declare that I am Sovereign over all realms.

 Of the common modern phrases with it, at all “in any way” is from mid-14c., and all “and everything (else)” is from 1530s, all but “everything short of” is from 1590s.
 First record of all out “to one’s full powers” is 1880.
 All clear as a signal of “no danger” is recorded from 1902.
 All right, indicative of assent or approval, is attested by 1945.

-The use of aa’ as an abbreviation of all (as in Burns’ “A Man’s a Man for A’ that”) is a modern Scottishism but has history in English to 13c.
+The use of a, a’ as an abbreviation of all (as in Burns’ “A Man’s a Man for A’ that”) is a modern Scottishism but has history in English to 13c.

 realm (n.)late 13c., “kingdom,” from Old French reaume, probably from roiaume “kingdom,” altered (by influence of Latin regalis “regal”) from Gallo-Roman *regiminem, accusative form of Latin regimen “system of government, rule,” from regere “to rule, to direct, keep straight, guide” (from PIE root *reg- “move in a straight line,” with derivatives meaning “to direct in a straight line,” thus “to lead, rule”).
 Transferred sense “sphere of activity” is from late 14c.